cuckoosandbox/cuckoo/README.rst

 results outlining what such file did when executed inside an isolated environment.

-If you want to contribute to development, please read the `development guidelines`_ and the `contribution requirements`_ first.
+If you want to contribute to development, report a bug, make a feature request or ask a question, please first take a look at our `community guidelines`_.
+For development, please also take a look at the `contribution requirements`_.
 Make sure you check our Issues and Pull Requests and that you join our IRC channel.

 This branch represents the new **cuckoo package**.
 Its setup instructions may be found `in <https://cuckoo.sh/docs/installation/host/requirements.html>`_